 To ensure federal focus on aviation safety, President Roosevelt had signed the Civil Aeronautics Act in 1938, which established the independent Civil Aeronautics Authority (CAA).
 In 1940, the agency was split into two, also forming the Civil Aeronautics Board (CAB), which regulated airlines.
 By the 1938 Act, all air carriers flying scheduled routes between established terminal points had to be certified, exempting smaller, non-scheduled air carriers, as they were only providing charter or contract service with “irregularly scheduled flights.”

-In 1948, the CAB imposed what became known as the “3 and 8 rule” which limited each non-scheduled air carrier to eleven round-trip flights a month – three on high density routes and eight between any pair of cities.
+In 1948, the CAB imposed what became known as the “three and eight rule” which limited each non-scheduled air carrier to 11 round-trip flights a month – three on high density routes and eight between any pair of cities.
 This highly restrictive ruling was referred to by the non-schedules as a “death edict.”
 Of the over 700 non-scheduled airlines formed, only 16 survive.

 Inducted in 2016.